eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 );
 }
 ```
+*Listing 6: Snippet to add a new AAS Registry entry for an AAS*

 As introduced in [Mapping of Data Models](#mapping-of-data-models), we map a `namespace` in Ditto to an AAS.
 The new entry in the BaSyx Registry has to contain the endpoint of the BaSyx AAS server, which hosts the new AAS in the variable `endpoints.address`.
 So you need to adapt this value here and in the following HTTP request to the address of the BaSyx ASS server that you are using and configured in the [connection between Ditto and the BaSyx AAS Server](#create-a-connection-to-the-basyx-aas-server).